catseye/Burro/README.md

 =====

-This is the reference distribution for Burro, a formal programming language whose denoted programs form a group under concatenation of their program texts.
+This is the reference distribution for Burro, a formal programming language whose programs form a group (in a particular sense described below).
+For every Burro program text, there exists an "annihilator" program text which, when concatenated to the original program text, forms a "no-op" program.

 For the definition of the Burro language version 1.0, which was the first attempt to do this but does not actually succeed in forming a group, see the file [`doc/burro-1.0.md`](doc/burro-1.0.md).

-For the definition of the Burro language version 2.0, which does indeed form a group, see the Literate Haskell file [`Language/Burro/Definition.lhs`](src/Language/Burro/) in the `src` directory.
-This also serves as a reference implementation of the language, and includes a sketch of a proof that Burro is Turing-complete.
+For the definition of the Burro language version 2.0, whose program do indeed form a group, see the Literate Haskell file [`Language/Burro/Definition.lhs`](src/Language/Burro/) in the `src` directory.
+This definition also serves as a reference implementation of the language.

 The sense in which Burro programs form a group
 ----------------------------------------------

-The language version 1.0 and 2.0 documents don't do a great job of explaining what is meant by the set of Burro programs forming a group — 1.0 tries to explain by defining a new concept, a "group over an equivalence relation", and 2.0 just carries on with the idea without elucidating it.
-This new concept is not necessary and I'll try to briefly provide a more conventional description here.
+The documentation efforts for versions 1.0 and 2.0 of Burro don't do a really good job of explaining what is meant by the set of Burro programs "forming a group".
+Burro 1.0 tries to explain it by defining a new concept, a "group over an equivalence relation", and 2.0 just carries on with that idea without elucidating it.
+This new concept is not necessary, however, and I'll try to briefly provide a more conventional explication here.

 Let B be the set of syntactically valid Burro program texts (hereinafter simply "program texts").
 B is defined by an inductive definition, so can be